swimmingly/yodrew.github.io/_posts/2017-09-23-2017-september-update.md

 I continued trying to arrange a retreat while struggling to keep a roof over my head as usual.
 I found a workshop to prefabricate a new portable building in.
 I met several people interested in participating and supporting it somehow.
 But my living situation constantly interfered with my efforts.

 Finally I realized what everyone who knows me must know: my biggest and most immediate problem is my homelessness.
 I shifted my focus from arranging a retreat to making a home for myself.
-Everything started fall into place.
 With a home, I could do the retreat and the hundred other things I need to do and which constantly plague my efforts to retreat.
 My darkroom building project became my home building project.
+Everything started falling into place.
 For several hours one day, I felt [rapture](/darkness-conjecture/rapture) for the first time since it overcame me as a teenager.

-The hexayurt will be a full-size hexayurt (4.8m inside diameter, corner to corner) of massive materials for warmth and sound insulation yet still portable.
-As a darkroom is just a proper shelter that is easily darkenable, the whole building will meet my specifications in [design](/design).
+The house will be a hexayurt of massive materials for warmth and sound insulation, yet still portable.
+It will be full-size: 4.8m inside diameter, corner to corner, and 1.8m high walls and a 3m peak.
+Since a darkroom is just a proper shelter, and so easily darkenable, the whole building will meet my specifications in [design](/design).
 I have built one-third of the floor.
 Photos soon.

 About the same time (June), my meager cryptocurrency investments of the previous 18 months matured.
 Suddenly I had enough to build and feed myself.